Enrollment Basics for Health Care, Dental, and Vision Coverage

 • Within 90 days of becoming eligible for Medicare

-To cancel health care coverage for a spouse or a child, you must send a written request to SERS.
+To terminate health care coverage for a spouse or a child, you must send a written request to SERS.
 Both you and your spouse must sign the request if the cancellation is for your spouse.

 Health Care Coverage During Reemployment